SvillarroelZ/aws-restart-infrastructure-challenge/README.md

 - Some resources may have dependencies or manual changes.
 Use the console to investigate and remove dependencies if needed.

 This repository is for educational and demonstration purposes only.
 Consider adding a LICENSE file if you plan to share or reuse this code.

+## What We Learned

+Through this project, we practiced the end-to-end process of defining, deploying, and validating AWS infrastructure using Infrastructure as Code (IaC) principles.
+We reinforced key concepts such as:

+- Structuring a reproducible and maintainable repository for cloud projects
+- Using AWS CloudFormation to automate the creation of VPCs, subnets, security groups, and EC2 instances
+- Validating and troubleshooting deployments in a safe, temporary environment
+- Documenting both the logic and the practical results of cloud automation

+This hands-on approach strengthens both technical and documentation skills, providing a solid foundation for future cloud engineering challenges.

 © 2022, Amazon Web Services, Inc. and affiliates.
 All rights reserved.
 This content may not be reproduced or redistributed without prior written permission from Amazon Web Services, Inc.